 The Allergy Clinic at University Health Center administers allergy shots to eligible patients who have been established with an allergist, and are currently receiving immunotherapy (allergy shots).
 Injections are administered by a registered nurse who monitors the response, and provides education about signs, symptoms, side effects, and potential reactions.
 No allergy testing is done in the Allergy Clinic at UHC.

 Allergy patients will be charged a fee for each visit.
 This fee is not covered by the student health fee.
 Insurance will be filed at the time of service, and the patient will be billed for any charges that are not covered.
-UHC Insurance Information
+Please refer to the UHC Insurance Information for more information.

 No, you’ll need to make an appointment with an outside clinic that specializes in allergies and treatment.
 There are local clinics in Athens, and many in the metro Atlanta area.